Daksh021/Frontend/README.md

  ┣ 📜index.js                 # React entry point
  ┣ 📜index.css                # Global styles
  ┗ 📜Dockerfile               # Dockerfile to build the frontend image

+##Thank you
+Thank you for reviewing my application — I’m excited at the possibility of growing and contributing at IIT Bombay.